nks102000/C-Programs/README.md

 Create a class which a complex number.
 Add two objects and display the resultant object.
 Overload the ++ (post and operator for the class.

+3rd Program

+Create a class to store an integer array.
+Overload insertion and extraction operator to input and display the array elements.